-This should help you learn the laws that apply when you have a child and you are not married to or in a registered domestic partnership with the child’s other parent. #3601EN
+Learn the laws that apply when you have a child and you are not married to or in a registered domestic partnership with the child’s other parent. #3601EN

-Figuring out if someone has legally established parentage of the child
+- Figuring out if someone has legally established parentage of the child

-If not, how to file to decide parentage
+- If not, how to file to decide parentage

-Getting a custody order (parenting plan)
+- Getting a custody order (parenting plan)

-This may also help you
+This may also help you:

-Establish legally that you are not the child’s parent
+- Establish legally that you are not the child’s parent

-Decide what you must file in court
+- Decide what you must file in court

-Answer basic questions (examples: where to file your case; how the judge decides custody)
+- Answer basic questions (Examples: Where to file your case, how the judge decides custody)

 - Learn child support basics

 Try to meet with a family law attorney before filing anything in court.
 If you have a very low income and live outside King County, call CLEAR at 1-888-201-1014.

-You want a legal relationship between child and parent.
+- You want a legal relationship between child and parent.

-You do not want a legal relationship between your partner and child.
+- You do not want a legal relationship between your partner and child.

-You want a court order stating whom the child will live with, how much time they will spend with another parent, and who will make important decisions about the child.
+- You want a court order stating whom the child will live with, how much time they will spend with another parent, and who will make important decisions about the child.

-You are afraid another parent might take the child and deny you contact.
+- You are afraid another parent might take the child and deny you contact.

-You want to set child support or give the child rights to inherit from another parent.
+- You want to set child support or give the child rights to inherit from another parent.

-You want to travel outside the U.S. with the child.
+- You want to travel outside the U.S. with the child.

-You want to change the child’s last name.
+- You want to change the child’s last name.

 There are three ways:

-1. By Voluntary Acknowledgment of Parentage
+- By Voluntary Acknowledgment of Parentage

 What did this look like before January 1, 2019?

 The most common official way to establish parentage was the parents signing and filing a paternity affidavit or paternity or parentage acknowledgment withthe state Department of Vital Statistics.